Manhunt for Briton, South African over Thailand hit

 Thai police named the two suspects as British national Miles Dicken Turner and South African Abel Caldeira Bonito.

-“The court has issued an arrest warrant for them,” deputy national police spokesman Colonel Krissana Pattanacharoen told Agence France-Presse.
+“The court has issued an arrest warrant for them,” deputy national police spokesman Colonel Krissana Pattanacharoen told AFP.

 “They are jointly charged with premeditated murder, illegal possession of a firearm and also carrying weapons without permission,” he added.